 We acquire Mortgages only from sellers we approve.
 As Administrator, we are responsible for supervising the servicing of the Mortgages in PC Pools.
 We contract with mortgage servicers we have approved to perform most servicing functions on our behalf and in accordance with standards that we have established and that we may change from time to time.
 We approve sellers and servicers of Mortgages based on a number of factors, including their financial condition, operational capability and mortgage origination and servicing experience.
 The seller or servicer of a Mortgage need not be the originator of that Mortgage.
-In January 2015, FHFA announced new proposed minimum eligibility standards for our seller/servicers.
-FHFA stated that it anticipates finalizing the requirements in the second quarter of 2015, and anticipates that the requirements will be effective six months after they are finalized.
+In 2015, at the direction of FHFA, we and Fannie Mae announced changes to our single-family seller and servicer eligibility requirements.
+These changes include revisions to net worth requirements, adoption of new capital and liquidity requirements and enhancements to certain servicer operational requirements.
+Our revised operational requirements took effect in August 2015 and our revised financial requirements took effect on December 31, 2015.